Hr-chii/zero-shot-single-reference-face-transfer/README.md

 Use only consented images.
 If images are private, do not publish them in the GitHub repository.
 Instead, publish the manifest format, reproduction instructions, and aggregate result tables.

-## Report

-The report is in `report/main.tex` and uses IEEE conference style.
-On Overleaf:

-1. Create an IEEE conference project.
-2. Upload `main.tex`, `references.bib`, and the `figures/` folder.
-3. Compile with pdfLaTeX.
-4. Replace the placeholder GitHub URL in the Data Availability Statement with the real repository link.
-5. Fill the ablation results table after running the dataset batch.

 ## Ethical Use